Hgreen528/Hgreen528.github.io/README.md

     Arrow to ->

 Generation Pipeline (The Main Service): This is the service triggered by Cloud Tasks.
-    Arrows to -> Google Gemini (for outline/expansion) and MongoDB (to save initial state).
-    Multiple Arrows to ->
+    Arrows to -> Google Gemini (for outline/expansion) and MongoDB (to save initial state) Multiple Arrows to ->

 Slide Process Worker: A distinct block.
 The multiple arrows from the Generation Pipeline visually represent the "fan-out" pattern.
     Arrows from this worker to -> Google Gemini and Google TTS.
     Multiple Arrows back to -> The Generation Pipeline (this is the "fan-in").
+    Multiple Arrows to Google Cloud Storage (audio saving)

+Anki Process Worker: A distinct block with one arrow going in, then an arrow to MongoDB

 MongoDB (Database): The final destination for the completed story.
 The Generation Pipeline writes the final result here.